Hellrespawn/skorporaal.astro/src/content/article/JavaScript TypeScript Tips & Tricks.md

 ### Convert recalcitrant collections to arrays

-Some annoying data structures, like `HTMLCollectionOf` don't like being converted to arrays with modern syntax like the spread operater (`[...elems]`).
+Some annoying data structures, like `HTMLCollectionOf` don't like being converted to arrays with modern syntax like the spread operator (`[...elems]`).
 For these occasions, `Array.from(elems)` will usually work.

 ### `function` vs. arrow functions